antononcube/Raku-ML-SparseMatrixRecommender/README.md

 ### Using grammar-based interpreters

-The project "Raku for Prediction", [AAr2, AAv2, AAp6], has a Domain Specific Language (DSL) grammar and interpreters that allow the generation of SMR code for corresponding Mathematica, Python, R, and Raku packages, [AAp9].
+The project "Raku for Prediction", [AAr2, AAv2, AAp7], has a Domain Specific Language (DSL) grammar and interpreters that generate SMR code for the corresponding Mathematica, Python, R, and Raku packages, [AAp10].

 Here is Command Line Interface (CLI) invocation example that generate code for this package: